kubedos/kubedos/README.md

 - restore/backup operations are slow and unreliable
 - "repair it live" becomes the default emergency behavior

-KubeDOS exists to make **full infrastructure replacement routine**.
+KubeDos exists to make **full infrastructure replacement routine**.

 Instead of:
 > “revive the broken pets”